-Assignments include 2 short analytical summaries, 1 short position paper, and 3 analytical essays.
-Please refer to page 2 for details.
+Assignments include 30 quizzes and 4 papers.
+Please refer to page 2 for more information.

 The total points will vary from assignment to assignment.
 However, each is ultimately scaled to a score from o to 5.
 Unless you are notified of otherwise, the grading distribution will be as follows: